Waves of "Gay Liberation" Activity

 The nihilistic, angry cultural reaction to AIDS has given rise to a non-medical reaction to the health crisis.
 This wave set out again to select and all-inclusive word: Queer.

-It’s countercultural styles are those of the late 80s punks and skin heads, not the 60s hippies and flower children.
+Its countercultural styles are those of the late 80s punks and skin heads, not the 60s hippies and flower children.

 A SIXTH WAVE